FedYou/bedcli/readme.md

   },
   "scripts": {
-    "entry": "scripts/main.js", // Path to the javascript file within the "BP" "language": "javascript", // Language to use: javascript or typescript "dependencies": [
+    "entry": "scripts/main.js", // Path to the javascript file within the "BP" "language": "javascript", // Language to use: javascript "dependencies": [
       // Only these 2 dependencies are supported at the moment {